EmFib/Mass-Protests/README.md

 The researchers at the Mass Mobilization project had scraped the protest data from news publication, so the resulting dataset revealed a high degree of variability and ambiguity in several of the features.
 The original dataset had over 17,000 protests included, so each one was a row in the DataFrame.
 In order to get the data ready for EDA and subsequent modeling, our team performed the following cleaning and pre-processing steps:

 + Dropped rows where `protest` column was equal to 0, as the project methodology gave no explanation for where the 0/1 distinction.
-+ Bucketed `participantsidentity` into the following categories, which we then encoded as binary variables:
++ Bucketed `protesteridentity` into the following categories, which we then encoded as binary variables:
   - Civil/human rights groups
   - Ethnic groups
   - Local residents